yutopio/dataexplorer-docs.ja-jp/data-explorer/kusto/query/restrictstatement.md

 restrict access to (database().Table1);
 Table1 | count

-// Restricting acess to Table1 in the current database and Table2 in database 'DB2' restrict access to (database().Table1, database('DB2').Table2);
+// Restricting access to Table1 in the current database and Table2 in database 'DB2' restrict access to (database().Table1, database('DB2').Table2);
 union
     (Table1),